Plethodon cinereus (Green, 1818)

 Key Characters: 18-20 costal grooves; “salt and pepper” belly without orange marks.

 Similar Species: Four-toed Salamander, juvenile Spotted Dusky Salamander, Northern Zigzag Salamander.
-See Key to Illinois Salamanders for help with identification.
+See Key to Adult and Larval Salamanders of Illinois for help with identification.

 Subspecies: In the past, three subspecies were recognized; P. c. cinereus (red-backed salamander), P. c. serratus (Ouachita red-backed salamander), and P. c. polycentratus (Georgie red-backed salamander).
 P. c. serratus was elevated to species status and P. c. polycentratus was synonymized with P. c. serratus.
 Therefore, Smith (1961) used the trinomial, P. c. cinereus as it was the only form known from Illinois.